Product Counterfeiting Costs UK Manufacturers GBP 9B a Year

 The Practical Starting Point

+The same serialisation infrastructure that stops counterfeits also powers warranty fraud detection — because each authenticated product carries an immutable registration record — and enables the post-purchase infrastructure that keeps customers engaged across years of ownership.
 GBP 9 billion a year in UK losses is the headline.
-The underlying story is that every one of those counterfeited products is a unit that left a manufacturer's control without a verified identity.
-Giving products a digital identity — unique, verified, and persistent — is how manufacturers take that control back.
+Every counterfeited product is a unit that left a manufacturer's control without a verified identity.
+Giving products a digital identity — unique, verified, and persistent — is how manufacturers take control back.
+See verified QR codes for product safety, the manufacturer brand protection strategy framework, and product authentication in luxury brand contexts.